nptscot/npw/web/manual/index.md

 _Opening:_

 1. **Introduction page**, which welcomes you to the tool, and requests an area to be selected.
 2. **Project selection**, where you can begin work in the selected geographical area on a new project or continue an existing project.
-(Note that, at present, work is saved only within your computer’s browser rather than to a web service.)
+(Note that, at present, work is saved only within your computer's browser rather than to a web service.)
 3. **New network design** (if starting a new project), where you can choose either to start from a blank map, or kick-start your network creation from a range of potential pre-created datasets.

 _Network planning by tier:_